 Neurological conditions are disorders that affect the brain and the nerves found throughout the body and spinal cord.
-The Global Burden of Disease study found the three most burdensome neurological conditions in the U.S. to be stroke, Alzheimer's and other dementias, and migraine headache.
-Additionally, the study found that due to an increasingly aging population, many neurological disorders are rising in prevalence, incidence, and mortality as well as increasing in disability-adjusted life years (DALYs).1
+The Global Burden of Disease study found the three most burdensome neurological conditions in the U.S.: stroke, Alzheimer's and other dementias, and migraine headache.
+Additionally, the study found that due to an increasingly aging population, many neurological disorders are rising in prevalence, incidence, and mortality as well as increasing in DALYs.1

-Measuring the quality of care is a fundamental step toward improving healthcare.
-Quality measures are increasingly used in value-based purchasing applications and maintenance of certification requirements.
-A variety of quality measures exist that are related to the structure, process, and outcomes for neurological disorders, including epilepsy, child and geriatric neurology, headache, movement disorders, multiple sclerosis, neuromuscular disorders, and stroke.2 NQF's Neurology Standing Committee assesses new and existing measures related to brain and spinal conditions brought by measure developers for endorsement.
+According to the American Academy of Neurology, a variety of quality measures exist that are related to the structure, process, and outcomes for neurological disorders, including epilepsy, child and geriatric neurology, headache, movement disorders, multiple sclerosis, neuromuscular disorders, and stroke.2 NQF's Neurology Standing Committee assesses new and existing measures related to brain and spinal conditions brought by measure developers for endorsement.

 For the spring 2021 cycle, the NQF Neurology project evaluated one new measure and one maintenance measure.
 The new measure, which was withdrawn from consideration following the post-comment meeting, assessed the rate of missed stroke in emergency departments (EDs) when patients present themselves with dizziness, which is a nonspecific symptom.
-The maintenance measure correlated to the appropriate measurement of carotid stenosis (i.e., a narrowing of the carotid artery) performed by radiologists on imaging studies, including computed tomography (CT), angiography, ultrasound, and magnetic resonance imaging (MRI).
+The maintenance measure correlated to the appropriate measurement of carotid stenosis (i.e., a narrowing of the carotid artery) by radiologists on imaging studies, including computed tomography (CT), angiography, ultrasound, and magnetic resonance imaging (MRI).
 Proper carotid artery measurement is important in assessing eligibility for evidence-based interventions, such as carotid endarterectomy, which can reduce the risk of stroke.3